Sanchit1612/DrawDock/README.md

 ## 📸 Screenshots

-> Add your captures to an `images/` folder at the repo root using the file names below — they'll render automatically once added.

 | Preview | Description |
 |---|---|
 | `images/home.png` | Whiteboard canvas, toolbar, drawings, and sticky notes |